Professor-G/MicroLIA/docs/source/Examples.rst

 .. figure:: _static/tSNE_Projection_1.png
     :align: center
 |
 In a similar note, we can plot the feature selection history as output by the BorutaShap optimizer, which by default will associate the feature names with the index at which they are present in the ``data_x`` array; unless the ``csv_file``  argument was input when creating the model, in which case the column names will be used to represent the features.
-To override this at any point, we can input a custom ``feat_names`` list containing the true names, especially helpful for publication purposes where we may wish to properly format the feature names and/or include special characters.
-Since in this example we have loaded the csv file that was saved after the training set was created, we will leave ``feat_names`` as None.
+To override this at any point, we can input a custom ``feat_names`` list containing the custom names, especially helpful for publication purposes where we may wish to properly format the feature names and/or include special characters.
+Since in this example we have loaded the csv file that was saved after the training set was created, we can leave ``feat_names`` as None to default them to the column names, or, better yet, we can set ``feat_names``='default', which is only applicable if the features in the input `data_x` array were calculated using program's `features <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/features/index.html>`_. module (thus not applicable if the features were computed manually or only a select quantity were computed).

 .. code-block:: python

-   model.plot_feature_opt(feat_names=None, top=10, include_other=True, include_shadow=True, include_rejected=False, flip_axes=True, save_data=True, savefig=True)
+   model.plot_feature_opt(feat_names='default', top=20, include_other=True, include_shadow=True, include_rejected=False, flip_axes=False, save_data=True, savefig=True)

 .. figure:: _static/Feature_Importance_1.png
     :align: center
 |
+Note that the 'Deriv-' flag indicates that the metric was computed in the lightcurve's derivative space.
 In addition to the feature selection history, the hyperparameter optimization results, including the importance of each hyperparameter in terms of its contribution to classification accuracy and training time, can be visualized using the following methods:

 .. code-block:: python